google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

 Thanks for checking out the code for the Diabetic Retinopathy Detection benchmark, part of the Uncertainty Baselines project.

+See our 2021 NeurIPS Datasets and Benchmarks paper introducing this benchmark in detail [here](https://openreview.net/forum?id=jyd4Lyjr2iB).

 This codebase will allow you to reproduce experiments from the paper (see citation [here](#cite)) as well as use the benchmarking utilities for predictive performance, robustness, and uncertainty quantification (evaluation and plotting) for your own Bayesian deep learning methods.

 ## Prediction Task Overview